flomesh-io/osm-edge-docs/content/en/docs/demos/egress_policy.md

 weight: 15
 ---

-This guide demonstrates a client within the service mesh accessing destinations external to the mesh using OSM's Egress policy API.
+This guide demonstrates a client within the service mesh accessing destinations external to the mesh using osm-edge's Egress policy API.

 ## Prerequisites

 - Kubernetes cluster running Kubernetes {{< param min_k8s_version >}} or greater.
-- Have OSM installed.
+- Have osm-edge installed.
 - Have `kubectl` available to interact with the API server.
 - Have `osm` CLI available for managing the service mesh.